sauerbraten/graph/README.md

 A thread-safe implementation of a graph data structure in Go.
 See https://en.wikipedia.org/wiki/Graph_(abstract_data_type) for more information.
 This implementation is weighted, but undirected.

+This branch supports values stored in the graph's vertexes.
+There is a slimmer version of this package in the no-storage branch.

 ## Usage